wurstscript/wurstscript.github.io/_doc/tutorials/wurstbeginner/introductionp3.md

 # Let's make a spell

 We created an example spell in [march's blog post](https://wurstlang.org/blog/bestofthewurst5.html).
+You should check it out!

 Let's take a closer look at the code.